jasonbayton/11ty/_src/blog/2020/01/the-decade-that-redefined-android-in-the-enterprise.md

 ### On-device security, Play Protect

-<figure class="wp-block-pullquote" style="border-color:#9b51e0">> Google’s Play Protect suite of solutions includes the world’s largest anti-virus service, analysing 500,000 applications, and scanning over 50 billion on Google Play, on-device and crawling the web every day.
+> Google’s Play Protect suite of solutions includes the world’s largest anti-virus service, analysing 500,000 applications, and scanning over 50 billion on Google Play, on-device and crawling the web every day.
 >
 > <cite>[Considerations for choosing Android in the Enterprise](/android/considerations-for-choosing-android-in-the-enterprise/)</cite>

-</figure>Google have had security solutions and services built into Android for a number of years, in 2017 though we [saw the first steps](https://www.blog.google/products/android/google-play-protect/) towards turning everything from SafetyNet &amp; PHA scanning, to consumer features like find my phone into it’s own, marketable product.
+Google have had security solutions and services built into Android for a number of years, in 2017 though we [saw the first steps](https://www.blog.google/products/android/google-play-protect/) towards turning everything from SafetyNet &amp; PHA scanning, to consumer features like find my phone into it’s own, marketable product.

 [Google Play Protect](https://www.android.com/intl/en_uk/play-protect/).